 I used to think working from home meant making my own schedule, I was wrong.
 Waking up early gives me enough time to plan out my day, without the distractions of work.
 I have time to create a plan of attack which will help me be more productive and mentally prepared for the day.

 I can’t tell you how helpful these have been for me.
 Every night, before I wrap up work for the day, I’ll create a list of the top three things I’d like to accomplish the next day.
 This helps me kick start the following work day and less time is wasted figuring out what needs to be accomplished and when.
-I can’t say which to-do list application is best, they all have their strengths, but my favorite are Trello, Wunderlist, and Sticky Notes (I use them all).
+I can’t say which to-do list application is best, they all have their strengths, but my favorite are Trello, Asana and Sticky Notes (I use them all).

 You know what they say, “healthy body, healthy mind.”
 I’ve found that getting out of the house and exercising early in the morning is the best way to start my day (besides a gratuitous amount of coffee of course…).
 Getting some fresh air early in the morning really puts your day in perspective and can give you valuable time to organize your thoughts before the workday.